celery/celery/docs/userguide/tasks.rst

 This is a Django view creating an article object in the database, then passing the primary key to a task.
-It uses the `commit_on_success` decorator, which will commit the transaction when the view returns, or roll back if the view raises an exception.
+It uses the `commit_on_success` decorator, that will commit the transaction when the view returns, or roll back if the view raises an exception.

 There's a race condition if the task starts executing